mmistakes/so-simple-theme/README.md

 collection: recipes
 ```

 By default, documents are shown in a list view.
 To change to a grid view add `entries_layout: grid` to the page's front matter.
 If you want to sort the collection by title add `sort_by: title`.
 If you want reverse sorting, add `sort_order: reverse`.
-If you are simply looking for list that shows recipe titles (no excerpts), add `show_excerpts: false`.
+If you are simply looking for a list that shows recipe titles (no excerpts), add `show_excerpts: false`.

 ### `layout: category`